teejay4u/Project_11_Ansible_Config_Mgt/README.md

 >## Project Description

-- Ansible is a agentless configuration management tool used to automate tasks and provide continous delivery.
+- Ansible is a agentless configuration management tool used to automate tasks and provide continous delivery of applications.
 - This project involved setting up an EC2 virtual machine used as a jump server to control declared servers and perform tasks with the help of Ansible.
 >### Project Diagram
 ![](/PNGs/Project%2011%20Diagram.png)